leob03/Image_captioning/README.md

 We used RegNet-X 400MF model to extract features for the images.
 A few notes on the caption preprocessing:

-Dealing with strings is inefficient, so we will work with an encoded version of the captions.
+Dealing with strings is inefficient, so we worked with an encoded version of the captions.
 Each word is assigned an integer ID, allowing us to represent a caption by a sequence of integers.
-The mapping between integer IDs and words is saved in an entry named `vocab` (both `idx_to_token` and `token_to_idx`), and we use the function `decode_captions` from `a5_helper.py` to convert tensors of integer IDs back into strings.
+The mapping between integer IDs and words is saved in an entry named `vocab` (both `idx_to_token` and `token_to_idx`), and we used the function `decode_captions` from `utils.py` to convert tensors of integer IDs back into strings.

-There are a couple special tokens that we add to the vocabulary.
-We prepend a special `<START>` token and append an `<END>` token to the beginning and end of each caption respectively.
+There are a couple special tokens that we added to the vocabulary.
+We prepended a special `<START>` token and appent an `<END>` token to the beginning and end of each caption respectively.
 Rare words are replaced with a special `<UNK>` token (for "unknown").
-In addition, since we want to train with minibatches containing captions of different lengths, we pad short captions with a special `<NULL>` token after the `<END>` token and don't compute loss or gradient for `<NULL>` tokens.
+In addition, since we wanted to train with minibatches containing captions of different lengths, we pad short captions with a special `<NULL>` token after the `<END>` token and didn't compute loss or gradient for `<NULL>` tokens.

 ### Image Feature Extraction

 The first essential component in an image captioning model is an encoder that inputs an image and produces features for decoding the caption.
-Here, we use a small [RegNetX-400MF](https://pytorch.org/vision/stable/models.html#torchvision.models.regnet_x_400mf) as the backbone so we can train in reasonable time..
+Here, we used a small [RegNetX-400MF](https://pytorch.org/vision/stable/models.html#torchvision.models.regnet_x_400mf) as the backbone so we can train in reasonable time..

 It accepts image batches of shape `(B, C, H, W)` and outputs spatial features from final layer that have shape `(B, C, H/32, W/32)`.
-For vanilla RNN and LSTM, we use the average pooled features (shape `(B, C)`) for decoding captions, whereas for attention LSTM we aggregate the spatial features by learning attention weights.
+For vanilla RNN and LSTM, we used the average pooled features (shape `(B, C)`) for decoding captions, whereas for attention LSTM we aggregated the spatial features by learning attention weights.
 Checkout the `ImageEncoder` method in `rnn_lstm_captioning.py` to see the initialization of the model.

-We use the implementation from torchvision and put a very thin wrapper module for our use-case.
+We used the implementation from torchvision and put a very thin wrapper module for our use-case.

 ### Word embedding
 In deep learning systems, we commonly represent words using vectors.
-Each word of the vocabulary will be associated with a vector, and these vectors will be learned jointly with the rest of the system.
+Each word of the vocabulary is associated with a vector, and these vectors are learned jointly with the rest of the system.

 ### Temporal Softmax loss